Civitella Alfedena, Abruzzo

 In the early 1900s, in this area, which later became the Abruzzo National Park, just over 30 specimens survived, a number too low to guarantee the survival of the species.
 One hundred years later, we can share one of the most beautiful stories in the history of Italian nature conservation.

 Rare wild flowers & orchids of Central Apennines and the real opportunity to meet one of the iconic species of the Park

 Gli zoccoli del camoscio sono le quattro dita del violinista.
 Vanno alla cieca e non sbagliano millimetro.
 Schizzano su strapiombi, giocolieri in salita, acrobati in discesa, artisti da circo per la platea delle montagne.

-Meeting at 8 am with our guide at the Val Fondillo parking area.
+Meeting with our guide at the Val Fondillo parking area.
 A easy walk led us along the Fondillo river, where it’s possible to see different bloom.
 We will cross the river and the path will lead us to the habitat of Apennine chamois until the peak of Monte Amaro.
 Packed lunch and first evening return to the valley.

 € 20 / per adult